A Distributionally Robust Optimisation Approach to Fair Credit Scoring: Data and performance evaluation

-\section{Data}
+\subsection{Data}

-To observe the potential effects of using DRFLR in credit scoring settings, we have selected a number of credit scoring datasets that are publically available and contain age as a sensitive attribute.
-The datasets are the German credit Dataset(GC) \citet{hofmann1994}, Give me some credit(GMSC) \citet{GiveMeSomeCredit}, Home Credit (HC)\citet{homecr}, Taiwan Credit \citet{i-cheng_2009} and Pacific-Asia Knowledge Discovery and Data Mining Conference (PAKDD)\citet{ealigam}.
-It is worth noting that some of them, like the German credit, include gender encoded within the marital status; however, for ease and fairness of the comparisons, we have selected, in every case, age as our sensitive attribute, check \ref{appendisx:datadesc} for more detailed description of each dataset.
+To evaluate the effectiveness of the proposed methods in a credit scoring setting, we have selected a number of credit scoring datasets that are publicly available and contain a suitable sensitive attribute, i.e.\@ age.
+The chosen datasets are: German Credit (GC) \citep{hofmann1994}; Give Me Some Credit (GMSC) \citep{GiveMeSomeCredit}; Home Credit (HC) \citep{homecr}; Taiwan Credit \citep{i-cheng_2009}; and Pacific-Asia Knowledge Discovery and Data mining conference (PAKDD) \citep{ealigam}.
+Due to computational constraints and the lack of parallelisation capability, all but GC were subsampled to 5000 entries, while preserving the marginal distributions of the default variable and the sensitive attribute.
+It is worth noting that some of these datasets (e.g.\@ German Credit) also include gender (encoded within the marital status); however, for simplicity and consistency of the comparisons, we have, in each case, selected age as our sole sensitive attribute.
+For a more detailed description of each dataset, we refer the reader to Table~\ref{table1}.

-In every dataset, we have kept a simple pre-processing to foster comparability between classifiers.
-We have one hot encoded each of the categorical features, keeping the ten most common categories in the few instances where a feature had a large number of categories and substituting the missing values with the median of the column.
-Finally, to reduce dimensionality, we have used Lasso feature selection \citep{tibshirani1996regression}.
+Some basic pre-processing was applied to each dataset, to facilitate the classifier comparison.
+Specifically, we one-hot encoded each of the categorical features, keeping the ten most common categories in the few instances where a feature had a large number of categories.
+We also substituted missing values with the median for continuous features and kept them as a separate category for categorical features.
+Lastly, to reduce dimensionality, we have applied Lasso feature selection, with the tuning parameter set to a value between 0.01 and 0.001\footnote{0.01 for GC and GMSC; 0.005 for HC; and 0.001 for TC \& PAKDD.} \citep{tibshirani1996regression}.